 I have met a lot of people who are like, ‘You are from where?’
 Me, ‘Kwara’.
 ‘Oh, so, you are Yoruba?’

 And then, they switch immediately to continue the conversation in Yoruba, and when I reply in English.
-The expression on their face is utter shock and every other thing that follows I am used to already.
+The expression on their face is utter shock, and every other thing that follows, I am used to already.
 The whys, the blame game, the losing our culture talk, comparing to Hausa and Igbo…

-I feel we have decided to see it as English being in competition with our own Nigerian languages.
+I feel we have decided to see it as being in competition with our own Nigerian languages.
 To me, there is no competition.
 Each one has a role it plays for society and for individuals.
 Speaking English or any of the Nigerian languages should be a matter of choice and, in some cases, context.
 Use whichever one you want when you want to.

-Speaking and learning the English language shouldn’t be a hindrance however, to speaking one’s own native language.
+Speaking and learning the English language shouldn’t be a hindrance, however, to speaking one’s own native language.
 I think both aid the other.

 Read here: Which Do You Prefer Speaking, Your Native Language or The English Language?

 Language is culture, quite alright, the idea a lot of people have is that the majority of people who do not speak their language are not cultured.
-They begin to pour all the problems society faces on those who do not speak any language other aside from English.
+They begin to pour all the problems society faces on those who do not speak any language other than English.
 They panic that their culture is dying right in their faces.

 Really, who set these rules?
 The whole essence of language is communication and understanding.
-Why can’t we just flow in what we both can understand?
+Why can’t we just flow with what we both can understand?
 Of course, the joy and pride of being the trueborn of your culture, whose language you so hold dear

 Should You Know How to Speak Your Mother Tongue?